iamfydel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is Even more pointers, arrays and strings task answers
+answers to C - Even more pointers, arrays and strings task